garethrepton/garethrepton.github.io/_drafts/Temporal-Tables-and-Rowversions.md

 tags: sqlserver rowversions temporal tables
 ---

-This is more of a note than a full post.
-I was intruiged to see how a table with System_Versioning enabled would behave if it had a rowversion on the primary table, and how it would get inserted to the history table.
+I was intrigued to see how a table with System_Versioning enabled would behave if it had a rowversion on the primary table, and how it would get inserted to the history table.

 The short answer is that it copies the rowversion of the previous change to the record into the history table.
 This feels slightly counterintuitive from a rowversion perspective as every change to a row will generate a new database level rowversion and set it on that record.
-But it is inkeeping with how temporal tables work (i.e. theres no state except the start/end dates so a record is copied exactly into the history table).
+But it is in-keeping with how temporal tables work in SQLServer (i.e. theres no state except the start/end dates so a record is copied exactly into the history table).

-It should also be noted that there doesnt appear to be a way to add a rowversion to the history table either.
-I.e. it must match the primary tables columns, so no you can't just st it the other column to varbinary and add a new rowversion column.
+It should also be noted that there doesn't appear to be a way to add a rowversion to the history table either.
+I.e. it must match the primary tables columns, so no you can't just set the column to varbinary and add a new rowversion column that behaves more like a rowversion.

-## Heres the Proof
+## Heres some Proof

+    {% highlight SQL %}

+        DROP TABLE Test;

+        CREATE TABLE Test (
+            Id INT IDENTITY PRIMARY KEY NOT NULL,
+            Name NVARCHAR(50),
+            [RowVersion] TIMESTAMP,
+            [SysStartTime] [DATETIME2](0) GENERATED ALWAYS AS ROW START NOT NULL, [SysEndTime] [DATETIME2](0) GENERATED ALWAYS AS ROW END NOT NULL, PERIOD FOR SYSTEM_TIME ([SysStartTime], [SysEndTime]));

+        ALTER TABLE [dbo].Test
+        SET
+        (
+        SYSTEM_VERSIONING = ON (HISTORY_TABLE = [dbo].TestHistory)
+        );

+        INSERT INTO dbo.Test
+        (
+            Name
+        )
+        VALUES
+        (N'Testing1'),
+        (N'Testing2'),
+        (N'Testing3')

+        select * from Test
+        select * from TestHistory

+        UPDATE Test SET Name = 'Testing2 - 1' WHERE Name = 'Testing2'

+        select * from Test
+        select * from TestHistory

+        delete from Test WHERE Name = 'Testing2 - 1'

+        select * from Test
+        select * from TestHistory

+    {% endhighlight %}

+The first select produces:

+The second:

+As we can see... the row version placed into the history table on the second select is the rowversion for when the first was inserted.

+And the third select: